 An ECF user is able to electronically file documents and consents to accept notice of documents sent through ECF.

 You should not register for ECF if you have previously registered.
-Please use the Attorney Admission / ECF Status Report to check your ECF Filer Status, please contact the clerk at 214-753-2240.
+To check your ECF Filer Status, please contact the clerk at 214-753-2240.

 You are eligible to register for ECF if you are registering for yourself AND

 - You are a licensed attorney who intends to make an appearance in a case in this court, OR you are a non-prisoner pro se civil litigant who has already made an appearance as a plaintiff or defendant in a civil case in this court;